 We see it nearly every week in the news.
 A student athlete makes a racially-charged comment on social media.
 A university deals with a racial incident on campus.
 A coach is accused of saying something "racist."
 Will you know what to do when it happens on your team?

-Coaches and student athletes are on the front lines.
+Coaches and student athletes are on the front lines and in the public eye.
 Today's tense social environments challenge us to develop racially-aware coaches and student athletes who are prepared to thrive in our racially diverse world.

 Give them the tools they need.

-We start with assessment-driven training packages that help coaching staffs and teams to understand their own ethnic identity better, how to relate effectively with those of other ethnicities and how to grow in their cultural intelligence.
+We start with assessment-driven training packages that help your coaching staff and teams to understand their own ethnic identity.
+We believe understanding yourself better is the best place to start.

 Each of us is unique.
 We are shaped by our family origins and histories.
 We are further shaped by our relationships, education and good and bad experiences.
 What makes us unique--even our differences--is reason to celebrate.